-Since its founding in 1953, Gordon Feinblatt LLC has made a commitment to supporting the people of Maryland.
+Since its founding in 1953, Gordon Feinblatt has made a commitment to supporting the people of Maryland.

-Eugene Feinblatt, co-founder of the Firm, was a great contributor to the development of the State of Maryland and the City of Baltimore.
+Eugene Feinblatt, co-founder of the firm, was a great contributor to the development of the State of Maryland and the City of Baltimore.
 Continuing this tradition, Gordon Feinblatt is committed to supporting the community in which we live and work.

 Our lawyers provide pro bono legal counsel to individuals and organizations of limited financial means.
-We work closely with a number of organizations, including the Public Justice Center, Maryland Volunteer Lawyers Service, The Community Law Center, The Legal Aid Bureau, The Women’s Law Center and Advocates for Children and Youth.
-The Firm accepts hundreds of pro bono cases annually, representing more than 1,300 hours of pro bono time.
+We work closely with a number of organizations, including the Public Justice Center, Maryland Volunteer Lawyers Service, The Community Law Center, The Legal Aid Bureau, The Women’s Law Center, and Advocates for Children and Youth.
+The firm accepts hundreds of pro bono cases annually, representing more than 1,300 hours of pro bono time.

 In addition, our attorneys and professionals volunteer their time and talent and participate on the boards of directors and committees of more than 100 nonprofits, donating thousands of hours each year serving in these capacities.
 Among these nonprofits are:

 We recognized that the pandemic acerbated existing needs and that we needed to be good neighbors more than ever.
 From this, we developed our annual signature project.

 In 2021, we raised money through our internal “Drinks for Digital” campaign, where colleagues not only sold unique firm inspired cocktails, but delivered them to our colleagues all over the area while we continued to work from home.
 The funds raised from this project went to purchase gift cards for every staff member at Baltimore City Public School’s Digital Harbor High School, to thank them for their continued efforts to support students through the challenges of an unprecedented year.